 - taking measurements and samples on site to make sure that the work and the materials meet the specifications and quality standards

 - being familiar with legal requirements and checking that the work complies with them.

 - having a working knowledge of health and safety legislation and bringing any shortfalls observed to the attention of the resident engineer.

 - advising the contractor about certain aspects of the work, particularly when something has gone wrong, but this advice should not be interpreted as an instruction

-With fee competition, questionable procurement practices and no single point responsibility, the original role of the COW is evidently required !
+With fee competition, questionable procurement practices and no single point responsibility, the original role of the COW is evidently required, but enhanced !